gitter-badger/hAzzleJS/README.md

 [![Build Status](https://travis-ci.org/hazzlejs/hAzzleJS.svg?branch=master)](https://travis-ci.org/hazzlejs/hAzzleJS) [![Code Climate](https://codeclimate.com/github/hazzlejs/hAzzleJS.png)](https://codeclimate.com/github/hazzlejs/hAzzleJS) [![Coverage Status](https://coveralls.io/repos/mehranhatami/hAzzleJS/badge.png?branch=master)](https://coveralls.io/r/mehranhatami/hAzzleJS?branch=master)

-**hAzzle** is a modular javascript library written from the ground-up with modern browsers in mind, supporting all the new technology and features.
+**hAzzle** is a modular javascript library licensed under the terms of the MIT License written from the ground-up with modern browsers in mind.
 It is an attempt to bring together the best from all familiar libraries such as **jQuery**, **Underscore**, **Loadash**, and **Zepto**, borrowing from both browser and node.js code patterns.

 It's biggest design goal is to be as minimal as possible, and give the controll back to you in form of modules, and this is the main reason why **hAzzle** is built as a collection of modules.